Glengoyne 12 year Original Highland single malt Scotch Whisky Time Keeper gift set.

 Size: 700 ml.

-Colouring: Natural (no artificial coloring).
+Colouring: Natural (no artificial colouring).

 Chill-filtered: Non-chill filtered.